shenlab-sinai/ngsplot/README.md

 ```

 ## replot.r
 Use replot.r to re-create plots with already generated data using different parameters.
-There are a couple of options for you to fine-tune the figures.
+There are a couple of options for you to finetune the figures.
 ```
 Usage: replot.r command -I input.zip -O name
   command: prof OR heatmap